Guides

 3. For those looking for a more affordable option, you can also grab a Lobster straight from the local seafood processor – Sky Seafoods for around $80/whole lobster to enjoy at home, or in your caravan as we did!
 You’ll find it just around the corner from Mahalia Coffee.

 4. Speaking of Mahalia Coffee café, it’s a must-visit if you’re after a great caffeine hit!
 The café itself is full of gorgeous knick-knacks for purchase, while the coffee and cake is as good as it gets.
-Best of all, if you have kids, there’s a good outdoor space which leads out to a playground, so the kids can run around, you can have your coffee, and if you have a shopper in your group, they can duck next door to the Holiday warehouse (during school holidays) to shop up a storm.
+Best of all, if you have kids, there’s a good outdoor space which leads out to a playground.
+So the kids can run around, you can have your coffee, and if you have a shopper in your group, they can duck next door to the Holiday warehouse (during school holidays) to shop up a storm.

 5. Looking for something more adventurous?
 Try Mountain biking around Robe!
 Kylie from TRACX Robe Adventure Tours is sensational, and will lead you and your group along bush tracks, coastal tracks, and the streets of Robe, giving you the ultimate tour along the way.
 She’ll tailor the tour to your abilities, so everyone can enjoy themselves.
 Our girls were only 6 & 8 when we took them, and we all had a great day out.
-There’s also talk of eBikes joining her offering, so stay tuned for that.

 6. If you’re on holidays, wineries are a must (or is that just in my family?!).
 Wangolina is a definite destination to seek out.
 There you’ll find great wine, and an all woman team led by their award winning wine maker, Anita.
 If you have kids there’s a lawn they can kick a ball around on, while you enjoy cheese and meat platters, not too far from Robe.
 Another great options is Cafe Jaffa, which is much bigger and more commercial.
 With great views, a cellar door and Loophole Brewery also on site, there’s plenty of reasons to visit.
 They also often have live music and food trucks on site.
 Karatta Wines is a cellar door found on the Main Street of Robe which also houses an art gallery and open fireplace.
 There’s great wine there too.
 Finally, for something a little different, head to Woodsoak Winery, which is also on the Main Street.
 It offers wine tastings with samosas and a great Indian twist.